 8. As to major decisions affecting the property, including significant expenditures, obtain prior written approval from the lender or lender’s counsel.
 See #7.
 Emails are easy.
 Use them.
 Archive them for your file.

 Potential receivers are free to call or email me with any questions.
-And for more information on Indiana receiverships, please click on the category “Receiverships” to your right.
+And for more information on Indiana receiverships, please click on the category “Receiverships” and the "Receivership" statute to your right.